What I learned from FINCON12

-One of the biggest bloggers in the US Liz Weston talked about all the bad information on the web and the importance of making sure you use credible data, studies and sources.
-I really appreciated her talk because quality of information has always been a priority over quantity.
+One of the biggest bloggers in the US Liz Weston talked about all the bad information on the web and the importance of making sure you use credible data, studies, and sources.
+I really appreciated her talk because the quality of information has always been a priority over quantity.

 You can create a cult following on the web.

-By far the most surprising talk came from the fast rising superstar Mr Money Moustache.
+By far the most surprising talk came from the fast-rising superstar Mr. Money Moustache.
 I could not do what he does with his blog and I don’t agree with everything he says but he certainly has personality and conviction.
-I can now see why he has such a big following . . . he's interesting and has a way of making you go hmmmm!
+I can now see why he has such a big following . . . he’s interesting and has a way of making you go hmmm!

-Probably my favourite part of the conference was listening to 5 of the biggest and best bloggers share their story of success in open and candid interview sessions.
-Ramit Sethi, Jim Wang, Flexo, JD Roth and Will Chen were inspiring, honest and thought provoking.
+Probably my favorite part of the conference was listening to 5 of the biggest and best bloggers share their story of success in open and candid interview sessions.
+Ramit Sethi, Jim Wang, Flexo, JD Roth, and Will Chen were inspiring, honest and thought-provoking.
 How do you become successful like these blogging icons?
 You need brains, charisma, passion and a lot of hard work!
-It's just a simple formula.
+It’s just a simple formula.

 Like all conferences, the goal is to get a few light bulb moments and put them to work.
 I definitely got some ideas to improve Retire Happy and have added them to the to-do-list.